 - 12:1 Because of the value to the preservation of the unique character of the town, and because of the rough topography of the land, private access to dwellings which lack frontage on Class V or state roads is not specifically prohibited.
-However, for private access to be allowed in such case, each of the following conditions must be met: - 12:1.1 The private access shall have a fifty foot right of way on a Class V or better road, deeded with the land to be developed, and of such nature in respect to grade and curvature as to allow tandem axle truck access and turn-around.
+However, for private access to be allowed in such case, each of the following conditions must be met: - 12:1.1 The private access shall have a fifty (50) foot right of way on a Class V or better road, deeded with the land to be developed, and of such nature in respect to grade and curvature as to allow tandem axle truck access and turn-around.
 The Planning Board may require a registered engineer's survey to be completed before consideration of an application under this section. - 12:1.2 There shall be a minimum of 25 acres per dwelling unit on any such private access (i.e., to a site which lacks road frontage). - 12:1.3 The plan identifying such lot(s) shall clearly indicate on it the private character of said access, and shall be so recorded. - 12:1.4 Planning Board approval for any such lot(s) is conditional upon the landowner's recording of a deed restriction in perpetuity guaranteeing the private character of said access.
 Such guarantee shall indicate that the town neither assumes responsibility for maintenance of said access, nor liability for any damages resulting from the use thereof.
-Prior to the issuance of a building permit the applicant shall produce evidence that notice of the limits of municipal responsibility and liability has been recorded in the Cheshire County Registry of Deeds. - 12:2 The meeting of each of the above conditions does not guarantee that a subdivision is qualified for approval.
-The Planning Board must determine that such development will be superior to conventional development in preserving open space for conservation or recreation, utilizing natural features of the land and allowing more efficient provision of public services; and at least equal to a conventional plan in other respects.
+Prior to the issuance of a building permit the applicant shall produce evidence that notice of the limits of municipal responsibility and liability has been recorded in the Cheshire County Registry of Deeds.